JaimeStarling/MechaCar_Statistical_Analysis/README.md

 Data provided by the manufacturing team, found here as [Suspension_Coil.csv](Suspension_Coil.csv), cover 150 individual vehicles, 50 each from three different manufacturing lots.
 The weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across the three lots.

+We first created a total_summary dataframe to find the mean, median, variance, and standard deviation of the suspension coil’s PSI across all vehicles.